-- SSA/PERA must determine that the disability occurred during the first 60 days after the disabled individual elected COBRA continuation coverage; and - A copy of the written SSA/PERA determination must be provided to the COBRA Plan Administrator within 60 calendar days after the date the SSA/PERA determination is made AND before the end of the initial 18-month continuation period.
+- SSA/PERA must determine that the disability occurred during the first 60 days after the disabled individual elected COBRA continuation coverage. - A copy of the written SSA/PERA determination must be provided to the COBRA Plan Administrator within 60 calendar days after the date the SSA/PERA determination is made AND before the end of the initial 18-month continuation period.
 If the SSA/PERA later determines that the individual is no longer disabled, you must notify the COBRA Plan Administrator within 30 days after the date the final determination is made by SSA/PERA.
-The 11-month disability extension will terminate for all covered persons on the first day of the month that is more than 30 days after the date the SSA/PERA makes a final determination that the disabled individual is no longer disabled.
+The 11-month disability extension will terminate for all covered persons on the first day of the month that is more than 30 days after the date the disabled individual is no longer disabled.
 All causes for "Termination of COBRA Continuation" listed below will also apply to the period of disability extension.